binerogroup/documentation/_sources/compute/flavors.rst.txt

 ~~~~~~~~~~~~~~~~~~~~

 The version number 1 (implied in the flavor names) is using Intel as CPU vendor
-with Intel Xeon Gold 6154 3.0 GHz prcessors from the Intel Xeon Scalable Processors
+with Intel Xeon Gold 6154 3.0 GHz processors from the Intel Xeon Scalable Processors
 product family.

 .. tip::

    The High performance version 1 has a 50% higher base clock frequency than version 1
-   of General purpose and High memory flavor groups and can significally improve your
+   of General purpose and High memory flavor groups and can significantly improve your
    performance for CPU heavy or latency sensitive workloads.

 .. list-table::